 Resources – Medical Terminology

-This section of the website is dedicated to the education of my clients.
-Far to often clients get overwhelmed and confused by the “terminology” of medical practitioners and facilities.
-In an effort to reduce those anxieties and confusion I have created a terminology section on my site.
+This section of the website is for the education of my clients.
+Far too often clients get overwhelmed and confused by the “terminology” of medical practitioners and facilities.
+In an effort to reduce those anxieties and confusion, I have this terminology section on my site.

-If there is an terminology that you are confused about please email me and I will explain.
+If there is a terminology that you have questions about please email me and I will explain.

 Email: Brent Furnish D.C.

 Neural plasticity (‘neural’ meaning nervous system, and ‘plasticity’ meaning ‘plastic’) is one of the essential principles of functional chiropractic neurology.

 ‘Plasticity’ is from the word ‘plastic’, which in scientific terms refers to a substance that can be shaped or modified by the application of a force.
 In the case of the nervous system, it is now well established that new connections between nerve cells can form, and existing connections can be modified.
 This results in changes in the efficiency of circuits and pathways throughout the brain and nervous system – for better or worse!

 The forces that ‘shape’ or ‘modify’ these connections and circuits are the electrical and chemical signals that are associated with nerve stimulation.
 These signals trigger the expression of certain genes and proteins, which ‘build’ new ‘processes’ and ‘active zones’ on the nerve cell.

 So what stimulates a nerve cell in the first place?